paul-bennett/juggle/src/main/resources/README.md

 $
 ```

-By default Juggle searches for modules in the current working directory.
+By default, Juggle searches for modules in the current working directory.
 To change this, use the `-p` / `--module-path` option.

 At present there's no support for scanning an unpacked JAR, or a directory of